How to Fix The current input timing isn’t supported?

 The current input timing is not supported by the monitor display

-2. Once you get to the Recovery menu, go to Troubleshoot > Advanced Options > Startup Settings, then click on Restart.
+2. In the Recovery menu, select Troubleshoot > Advanced Options > Startup Settings and click Restart.

 Access the Startup Settings menu